Lexus TX

 The Lexus TX is a full-size luxury crossover SUV with three-row seating produced by Japanese brand Lexus, a luxury division of Toyota.
-Produced since September 2023, it is exclusively marketed in North America.
+Produced since September 2023, it is exclusively marketed in North America, with no plans for export to Europe, Asia or other world markets.
 The TX is constructed upon the front- and all-wheel drive TNGA-K platform, shared with its Toyota Grand Highlander sibling and the mid-size XU70 Highlander/Kluger.
 The TX was revealed simultaneously with the J250 GX on June 8, 2023.
 Replacing the RX L, it takes the position of being the brand's only three-row crossover SUV.